oxcompsoc/learntocode/session3/Notes.md

 Note that the `len` function returns an `int`, so we need to convert that to a `str` before printing.

-## The need for lists
+## The utility of lists

-We will discuss why we need lists in this section.
+Imagine trying to manage your shopping list without a list.

-Imagine a world without lists.
-Then we have to use a different variable for each item in the shopping list, like this:
+We'd have to use a different variable for each item in the shopping list, like this:

 ```python
 shopping_list_item_1 = "bread"